alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-03-rabbitmq-patterns.markdown

 For binary messages, a potential encoding could be `Protocol Buffers` or `Apache Thrift` which support versioning as well as multiple language bindings.

 AMQP supports very large messages.
-However, if the application requires sending such messages it is better to use a separate, dedicated instance of the server in order not to impact the throughput of smaller, more frequent messages.
+However, if the application requires sending such messages it is better to use a separate, dedicated instance of the server in order not to impact the throughput of smaller, more frequent exchanges.

 Approaches for sending large messages: